weijiehiew/finalchallenge/README.md

 ---

 ### How it works:
-If a user clicks a specific shade from the colour section on the right and then pressing one of the buttons from the 32x32 grid will change to its colour.
+If a user clicks a specific shade from the colour section on the right and then pressing one of the buttons from the 32x32 grid, it will change to the colour.

 ![Alt text](diagram/Gif%20Video.gif)